AboSalaah/fullstack-nanodegree-vm/vagrant/catalog/README.md

 ## Getting Started
 ### prerequisites
-Logs Analysis uses a virtual machine (VM) to run an SQL database server and a web app that uses it.

-Logs Analysis requires the following to run:
+Item Catalog requires the following to run:

 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads) the software that actually runs the virtual machine.
 * [Vagrant](https://www.vagrantup.com/downloads.html) is the software that configures the VM and lets you share files between your host computer and the VM's filesystem.